 After taking a beating in the press for its accident-prone stunts, Spider-Man: Turn Off the Dark has some good news to share: The $65 million Julie Taymor-directed musical was Broadway’s biggest grosser last week with a $1,588,514 haul, besting evergreen hit Wicked by a mere $58.
 Both shows played at 100 percent capacity, though Spider-Man‘s Foxwoods Theater is slightly larger than Wicked‘s Gershwin Theater.
 Since its first preview on Nov.
 28, Spider-Man has proven its ability to draw crowds despite controversies over its safety and tepid advance reviews.
 Time will tell if the high-profile show can hang onto the top spot; Spider-Man is still in previews leading up to its official Feb.
 7 opening, while Wicked has been a Broadway stalwart since 2003.

-‘Spider-Man’ producer: Injured actor can rejoin the show ‘anytime he wants’
+‘Spider-Man: Turn Off the Dark’ exclusive: Producer says injured actor can rejoin the show ‘anytime he wants’

 ‘Spider-Man: Turn Off the Dark’ exclusive: Bono and The Edge will be in NYC next week to attend all preview performances